boronelement/pmmpga-templates/Template/template-gcp5-SAG1/README.txt

-name = K8s template to deploy a image on a GKE cluster. description = Deploy a image on GKE cluster.
+name = K8s to Deploy SAG containers description = Deploy a image on GKE cluster.